CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted description that clearly communicates what the skill does (generates warehouse metadata files), when to use it (explicit slash command and natural language trigger), and its operational context (run once, refresh on schema changes).
-The main weakness is limited natural language trigger terms—users asking about database schemas, table exploration, or catalog setup might not trigger this skill.
+This is a well-crafted description that clearly communicates what the skill does (generates warehouse metadata files), when to use it (slash command or data discovery setup), and its lifecycle (run once, refresh on schema changes).
+The main weakness is limited natural language trigger terms—users asking about exploring database schemas or listing tables might not trigger this skill.

 Suggestions